HK

 The existing systematic evidence on OMT is stronger than most physicians — let alone patients — realize.
 The problem has not been a lack of positive results.
 It has been a lack of scale.
 As AI-powered literature synthesis and real-world outcome analysis tools become more capable, that picture is becoming sharper.

-A 2024 systematic review and meta-analysis published in a peer-reviewed journal examined whether OMT was more effective than sham or placebo for patients with neck and low back pain, drawing on trials through September 2024.
+A 2024 systematic review and meta-analysis examined whether OMT was more effective than sham or placebo for patients with neck and low back pain.
 The findings were consistent with a decade of prior evidence: OMT significantly reduces low back pain, with effect sizes that persist at short-term, intermediate-term, and long-term follow-up.
 Short-term effect size: -0.28.
 Intermediate-term: -0.33.
 Long-term: -0.40.
 Each of these reached statistical significance.

-A 2025 systematic literature review specifically examined OMT effectiveness for chronic musculoskeletal pain in remote and underserved populations — an important data point because it demonstrates that the benefits of OMT are not an artifact of high-income, urban, well-resourced patient populations.
+A 2025 systematic literature review specifically examined OMT effectiveness for chronic musculoskeletal pain in remote and underserved populations — demonstrating that the benefits of OMT are not an artifact of high-income, urban, well-resourced patient populations.
 The treatment works across demographic contexts.

 Musculoskeletal AI and the OMT Connection